sanfinity-Iot/openremote/User-Guide:-Auto-Provisioning.md

 **NOTE: The security of the CA private key(s) is essential, if compromised then the certificate can be marked as revoked within OpenRemote and this will require all client certificates signed by this compromised CA certificate to be replaced at considerable effort.**

-# Asset Template
+# Asset template

-The 'Asset template' defines the asset with attributes, which will be generated.
-If you define an asset type which exists it will create an asset of that type, otherwise it will create a generic 'Thing Asset' with only the attributes you have defined.
+The 'Asset template' (see the example below) defines the asset with attributes, which will be generated.
+If you define a type for the Asset which is an existing type, it will create an asset of that type.
+Otherwise it will create a generic 'Thing Asset' with only the attributes you have defined.
+Note that you have to explicitly mention all the attributes which you want the device to be able to write and/or read to.

 <details><summary>Click to view an example for the 'Asset Template' JSON format.</summary>